P-Michalski/network-docs/README.md

 You can check the project here: [https://p-michalski.github.io/network-docs/](https://p-michalski.github.io/network-docs/)

 **Note**
 - Project requires properly set-up backend API and database.
-You can read on how to do that in a backend repository (you will find the link further below).
+You can read on how to do that in a backend repository (you will find the link further down).

 ## 🚀 Features